vsmolyakov/opt/README.md

 <img src="https://github.com/vsmolyakov/opt/blob/master/sim_annealing/figures/sim_annealing_merged.png"/>
 </p>

 The figure above shows the function f(x) at two different temperatures (left).
 As the temperature cools, the largest peaks become larger and the smallest peaks disappear.
 By cooling according to a schedule it is possible to track the largest peak and therefore find a global optimum.
-The energy of the signal, the cooling temperature and the histogram of accepted samples are shown on the right.
+The energy of the system, the cooling temperature and the histogram of accepted samples are shown on the right.

 References:
 *K. Murphy, "Machine Learning: A Probabilistic Perspective", 2012.*